 My first response is, “Because they are fun!”
-But, seriously, not only has weaving been proven to be therapeutic, with a rigid heddle loom, you can use up your yarn weaving beautiful scarves or placemats.
-Experienced table and floor loom weavers use a rigid heddle loom to check out how yarn colors look together or check the sett of the pattern.
+But, seriously, not only has weaving been proven to be therapeutic, but with a rigid heddle loom, you can use up your yarn weaving beautiful scarves or placemats.
+In addition, experienced table and floor loom weavers use a rigid heddle loom to check out how yarn colors look together or check the sett of the pattern.
 (Sett is the spacing of the warp threads in the heddle.)

 If you ever thought you wanted to try weaving, you cannot go wrong with a rigid heddle loom.
 A rigid heddle loom is the most economical way to start weaving.
 Plus, they are quick and easy to warp and weave.

-I have had a lot of fun weaving on the smaller 10 ” SampleIt and 10″ Cricket looms because they are so quick and easy to warp.
-I do own a Flip loom that I use to weave placemats and shawls.
+I have had a lot of fun weaving on the smaller 10 ” SampleIt and 10″ Cricket looms because they are quick and easy to warp.
+In addition, I own a Flip loom that I use to weave placemats and shawls.